 - Places To Eat

-- How To Get There
+- How To Get There + Places To Stay

-Here are some highlights you should see:
+If you'd like more of a guide to your wanderings, here are some highlights you should see:

-Zenea Garden might be the best place to soak in the sights and local culture while you're vacationing in Querétaro.
+Zenea Garden might be the second best place to soak in the sights and local culture while you're vacationing in Querétaro.
 It's a big open square and garden with benches and walking paths to wander on, but along the borders of the gardens you'll find restaurants and cafes serving up local dishes, a stunning cathedral on one end, and usually some markets or vendors selling local handicrafts.

 Here's the address: